Decentralized Critical Observers of Networks of Finite State Machines and Model Reduction: Discussion

 \textit{Acknowledgements: } We wish to thank Sina Lessanibahri for participating in fruitful discussions at the beginning of this project.
-We also thank Alessandro D'Innocenzo for fruitful discussions on critical observability and regular languages.
+We also thank Pasquale Palumbo for fruitful discussions on the systems biology example in Section \ref{sec6}.